elimu-ai/kukariri/README.md

 ### Content Provider Utils 📦

-If you want to make changes to the elimu.ai Content Provider's utility library and test them here in this app, see instructions at https://github.com/elimu-ai/content-provider/blob/main/README.md#utils-snapshot
+If you want to make changes to the elimu.ai Content Provider's utility library, see testing instructions at https://github.com/elimu-ai/content-provider/blob/main/README.md#utils-snapshot

 ### Gradle Upgrade